Germinating Seeds in Paper Towel Method (10 Tips)

 I am so excited about this process that I will probably start most of my seeds in wet paper towels forever.

-Last year I tried SO many different kinds of seeds in paper towels.
+Over the years, I’ve tried SO many different kinds of seeds in paper towels.
 We germinated all of these seeds using the wet paper towel method:

 - Snow Peas